Choosing Native Shrubs

-7. Add water at this point, soaking the shrub and filling the whole with water.
+7. Add water at this point, soaking the shrub and filling the hole with water.
 After the water has soaked back into the soil, fill the rest of the hole with dirt up to level with the surrounding ground.
 Pack the dirt around the plant again, just enough to remove any air holes.
 Water thoroughly, again, once you are finished planting.

 Mulch.
 Newly planted shrubs will benefit from a layer of mulch to help conserve water in the disturbed, bared ground.
 Add 2 – 3 inches of the mulch of your choice after planting.
 Make sure to taper the amount of mulch inward, toward the plant stem – avoid mulching right up to the base/stem of the shrub.
 After your native shrubs are well established (a full year), there is no need to continue mulching them with anything other than leaves or grass clippings.
 They will fare just as well, and contribute to more biodiversity if the ground around them contains local spent plant material or a ground cover of other plants, rather than a mulch covering.

 Water.
 Newly planted shrubs need to be watered regularly.
 If you are planting in fall, check the soil around the shrub regularly and make sure that it is not drying out while the plant still has leaves.
 Water as needed.
 If you plant shrubs in the spring or summer make sure to set and follow a regular watering pattern for the entire season, and keep them adequately watered.
 Properly sited, your native shrubs should not need additional watering once they are established (a full year), except during extremely dry or drought conditions.

 Pruning.
 Avoid pruning your newly planted shrubs – just let them grow and become established, for period.
 The shrubs that we sell are usually in one and two gallon pots, so it’s best to allow at least three years of growth before pruning anything, if deemed necessary.
 If you’ve planted a hedgerow, avoid pruning heavily in the spring when birds are likely to be nesting in the shrubs.